 The Actuaries’ Institute, the Institute and Faculty of Actuaries (UK), the Society of Actuaries (North America) and the Actuarial Society of South Africa have mutual recognition arrangements that allow qualified Fellows to practice as fully qualified actuaries in their respective countries – with appropriate experience requirements.
 Qualified actuaries can also practice in many other countries without taking any additional examinations.

 To qualify as an actuary in Australia requires the completion of, or exemption from, subjects in the professional syllabus of the Actuaries Institute.
-Qualification as a Fellow of the Institute of Actuaries of Australia (FIAA) requires the completion of subjects in Parts I, II and III of the professional examinations, and completion of a professionalism course.
+From 2019, qualification as a Fellow of the Institute of Actuaries of Australia (FIAA) requires the completion of subjects in Foundation Program, Actuary Program and Fellowship Program (previously known as Parts I, II and III respectively) of the professional examinations, and one year work experience.

-Qualification as an Associate of the Institute of Actuaries of Australia (AIAA) is attained on completion of the subjects in Parts I and II, three years practical experience and completion of a Professionalism Course.
+Until the end of 2019, qualification as an Associate of the Institute of Actuaries of Australia (AIAA) is attained on completion of the subjects in Foundation Program and Part II, three years practical experience and completion of a Professionalism Course.
+From 2020, it requires Foundation Program, Actuary Program, one year work experience and completion of C, M & P (Communications, Modeling and Professionalism) course.